kubernetes-sigs/cluster-api/docs/proposals/20200506-conditions.md

 Then, those new conditions will be then captured by the summary in `KubeadmControlPlane.Status.Conditions[Ready]` and be reflected to `Cluster.Status.Conditions[ControlPlaneReady]`.

-However, please note that during upgrades, some rules that are be used to evaluate the operational state of a control plane should be temporary changed e.g. during upgrades:
+However, please note that during upgrades, some rules that are been used to evaluate the operational state of a control plane should be temporary changed e.g. during upgrades:

 - It is acceptable to have a number of replicas higher than the desired number of replicas